When can babies drink water and how to offer it

 Q: Do breastfed babies need more water than formula-fed babies?

-No, there is no research to support breastfed babies needing more water than formula-fed babies.
-After 6 months, all babies should follow the same water guidelines regardless of whether they are receiving breastmilk or formula.
+No, breastmilk is about 87% water , and formula is regulated and made to resemble breast milk.
+So there is no reason breastfed babies would need more water than formula-fed babies.
+After 6 months of age, all babies who have been started on solid food should follow the same water guidelines, regardless of whether they are receiving breastmilk or formula.

 Q: Is tap water bad for babies?

 Generally, tap water is safe for babies.
 However, it’s best to check to see if your tap water contains fluoride.
 Using fluoridated tap water to mix formula all of the time increases the risk for dental fluorosis, characterized by faint white markings on their teeth.
 To reduce the risk, use low- or no-fluoride bottled water to mix formula some of the time.
 You may also want to verify the safety of the water source before consuming it and to determine if you should use boiled water for your baby.

 Q: Can babies have sparkling water or flavored water?